Benchmarking near-term quantum computers via random circuit sampling: Theory of RCS benchmarking

 \begin{theorem} The average fidelity of RCS benchmarking with noise channel $\mc N$ is equal to the average fidelity with noise channel $\mc N^{\mathrm{diag}}$.
 That is, without loss of generality we can assume that the underlying noise channel is Pauli noise. \end{theorem}

 Therefore to study the fidelity decay of RCS for general noise channels, it suffices to only consider Pauli noise.
 Intuitively, Theorem~\ref{thm:reducetopauli} holds because of linearity, where we consider diagonal terms $\sigma_\alpha\rho\sigma_\alpha$ and off-diagonal terms $\sigma_\alpha\rho\sigma_\beta$ ($\alpha\neq \beta$) separately, and show that the off-diagonal terms are ``killed" by the Haar random 2-qubit gates after averaging.
-Details of the proof are presented in Appendix~\ref{app:proofdetail}.
-Although RCS benchmarking is insensitive to off-diagonal terms, this is in general not a limitation, as there exist techniques such as randomized compiling~\cite{Wallman2016noise} that can convert the underlying noise channel to Pauli noise for arbitrary quantum computation.
+Details of the proof are presented in Section~\ref{app:proofdetail}.
+Although RCS benchmarking is insensitive to off-diagonal terms, this is in general not a limitation, as there exist techniques such as randomized compiling~\cite{Wallman2016noise} that can convert the underlying noise channel to Pauli noise for Clifford+T circuits.